About Pseudo-Treatments for the Prostate: Herbal Scams to Avoid

 Psychology of Fraudsters

-The main goal of charlatans is to sell a product they present as a panacea.
-They almost always follow certain general rules.
-First, they sell the advertised product at the highest possible price.
-Second, they aim to sell as many units as possible to a single buyer, if circumstances allow.
-Third, they structure the transaction to avoid any future liability.
+The main goal of charlatans is to sell a product marketed as a panacea for men with BPH and other prostate problems.
+They almost always follow general rules: first, sell the advertised product at the highest possible price; second, sell as many units as possible to a single buyer; and third, structure the transaction to avoid future liability and regulatory scrutiny.

 Herbal “Miracle” Tea